-Weeding is easy when the ground is soft.
-We’ve had some good rains in the past few weeks, so stay ahead of those weeds!!!
+After we have a good rain, weeding is easy when the ground is soft.
+Stay ahead of those weeds!!!
 If you don’t, you’ll be sooorrrrrrrryyyyy!

 This month you will see gardeners de-thatching lawns all over town in preparation for warm-season grass.
 (FYI – Early fall is de-thatching time for cool-season lawns).
 Thatch is the layer of matting between the soil below and the blades of grass above.
 A layer of thatch up to one half inch is okay, but thicker than that is not healthy for a lawn.
 To keep thatch down to a minimum, don’t mow more than one half of the length of the grass height at one time, and allow the clippings to lay where they fall.
 The clippings will decompose and will provide a good source of nitrogen to feed your lawn.

 This month is considered the last optimal month if you want to get natives planted and have them do well.
 They like a few cold months to get settled in preparation for the hot summer months.
 Fall is really the best time, so if you can wait until then, all the better.

 If you are starting your own seeds, it really helps the process to use Seed Starting Soil.
 You can buy this at most nurseries.
 The advantages are that the mixture is light and crumbly (friable), and more sterile than typical soil so you don’t start your seedlings out at a disadvantage.